hamees-sayed/deeplense_assignment/README.md

 ### Preprocessing Approach
 - Resized images to **256x256**, followed by center cropping to **224x224**.
 - Applied **data augmentation** (training only), including random rotation (10 degrees) and horizontal flipping for better generalization.
-- **Normalization** to scale pixel values, ensuring consistency across images.
+- **Normalization** to scale pixel values with a mean and standard deviation of 0.5.

 ### Model Architecture
 Two CNN-based architectures were experimented with for performance comparison: